JustinGOSSES/wellioviz/docs/INSTALLATION.md

 ### Install in an Observable Notebook - JavaScript
 ##### (easiest way to get started)
-To use wellioviz in a ObservableHQ.com JavaScript notebook, you can simply have a cell that says `wellioviz = require('https://bundle.run/wellioviz)`
+To use wellioviz in a ObservableHQ.com JavaScript notebook, you can simply have a cell that says

+<code class="black">`wellioviz = require('https://bundle.run/wellioviz)`</code>

-If you want to bring in a specific version, you can add the version on the end like so `wellioviz = require('https://bundle.run/wellioviz@0.0.25')`.
+If you want to bring in a specific version, you can add the version on the end like so <code class="black">`wellioviz = require('https://bundle.run/wellioviz@0.0.25')`</code>.

-You would then call wellioviz functions in other cells by adding the function name on the end of wellioviz like: `example_template = wellioviz.curveBoxTemplateExamples("example")`.
+You would then call wellioviz functions in other cells by adding the function name on the end of wellioviz like: <code class="black">`example_template = wellioviz.curveBoxTemplateExamples("example")`</code>.

 You can find an example of this in the <a href="https://observablehq.com/@justingosses/hello-wellioviz">Hello Wellioviz"</a> notebook on ObservableHQ.com.